drevops/dx-commands/README.md

 $ ahoy build
 [INFO] Building project
 Would run pre-flight checks.
-Would remove containers and all build files.
+>> All containers and build files will be removed.
+Proceed? [y/N] y Would remove containers and all build files.
 Would build and start Docker containers.
 Would install project and all dependencies.